danbz/aesthetic-programming/source/0-Preface/readme.md

 // And software studies?

-So we draw heavily upon the field of Software Studies, and to an extent Critical Code Studies -- the work of Wendy Chun, Matthew Fuller, and others, including our own earlier selves -- to deal with and communicate knowledge of software as a cultural form via analyses of examples of software artefacts and close readings of theoretical texts.<sup>[11](#myfootnote11)</sup> In many ways, and simply put, our book can be thought of as an update of both books -- a further lexicon -- but with far more attention to the culture of software from the inside; but also like any lexicon, as a way to attest to the ways in which words exert power through meanings and also through their actions as instructions.
+So we draw heavily upon the field of Software Studies, and to an extent Critical Code Studies -- the work of Wendy Chun, Matthew Fuller, and others, including our own earlier selves -- to deal with and communicate knowledge of software as a cultural form via analyses of examples of software artefacts and close readings of theoretical texts.
+In terms of form we take our cue from Matthew Fuller's *Software Studies: A Lexicon* from 2008, structured literally as a lexicon of key terms, it in turn taking its cue from the Raymond Williams's *Keywords: A Vocabulary of Culture and Society* first published in  1958.<sup>[11](#myfootnote11)</sup> In many ways, and simply put, our book can be thought of as an update of both books -- a further lexicon -- but with far more attention to the culture of software from the inside; but also like any lexicon, as a way to attest to the ways in which words exert power through meanings and also through their actions as instructions.
 In this respect it is also important to recognise that the book *Software Studies* derived from an earlier workshop, and it is worth quoting the project page for its clarity of intention:
 "[T]he project aims at folding the internalist/externalist question of science studies inside out, the mechanisms of the one conjugating the subject of the other: what does software-enabled scholarship, in software, art and literary practice have to say about its own medium?
 The purpose of this interaction is not therefore to stage some revelation of a supposed hidden truth of software, to unmask its esoteric reality, but to see what it is and what it can be coupled with: a rich seam of paradoxical conjunctions in which the speed and rationality of computation meets with its ostensible outside."<sup>[12](#myfootnote12)</sup>

 Like this, we believe that paying attention to key concepts from programming offers the possibility to open up new insights into aesthetics and critical theory, and new perspectives on cultural phenomena increasingly bound to computational logic.
 In extending the discussion, beyond formal logic to its outside, we also emphasise the usefulness of artistic practice to open up more speculative and alternative imaginaries.
 In this spirit, and in keeping with the development of software studies in Europe at least, we take inspiration from what has been referred to as *software art* (although admittedly the category was only meant as a temporary holding position).<sup>[13](#myfootnote13)</sup> That we draw upon examples from artistic (and critical design) practices as part of our argument, including works by one of us (Winnie Soon), stresses our point that programming is not simply a practical tool that produces an artwork but -- like poetry or performance art -- is a critical-aesthetic object in itself.<sup>[14](#myfootnote14)</sup> As media theorist Tilman Baumgärtel once neatly clarified: